Putting Flat $\Lambda$CDM In The (Redshift) Bin: Observed Data

 \subsection{Standardisable QSOs}

 Finally we turn our attention to QSOs standardised through the Risaliti-Lusso proposal \cite{Risaliti:2015zla, Risaliti:2018reu}.
 We refer readers to the original texts for methodology.
-Objectively, QSOs constitute emerging cosmological probes \cite{Moresco:2022phi, Dainotti:2022wli} and are understandably less well developed than the SN and BAO; nevertheless, even now SN remain a work in progress \cite{Meldorf:2022fcm}.
+Objectively, QSOs constitute emerging cosmological probes \cite{Moresco:2022phi, Dainotti:2022wli} and are understandably less well developed than the SNe and BAO; nevertheless, even now SNe remain a work in progress \cite{DES:2022tgg}.
 In particular, there is considerable intrinsic scatter in the QSO data and there is an ongoing debate about the standardisability of the Risaliti-Lusso QSOs \cite{Khadka:2020vlh, Khadka:2021xcc, Khadka:2020tlm, Dainotti:2022wli, Petrosian:2022tlp}.
-Nonetheless, QSOs support our narrative and this justifies their inclusion.
-In contrast to OHD and SN, which have lower error-weighted (effective) redshifts of $z_{\textrm{eff}} \sim 0.5$ and $z_{\textrm{eff}} \sim 0.3$, respectively, the QSO sample \cite{Lusso:2020pdb} is larger (2421 sources) and has a higher effective redshift $z_{\textrm{eff}} \sim 1.4$.
-Moreover, it is well documented that $\Omega_{m}$ adopts larger values than expected at higher redshifts \cite{Risaliti:2018reu, Yang:2019vgk} and that evolution happens within the QSO sample \cite{Risaliti:2018reu, Colgain:2022nlb}.
+In contrast to OHD and SNe, which have lower error-weighted (effective) redshifts of $z_{\textrm{eff}} \sim 0.5$ and $z_{\textrm{eff}} \sim 0.3$, respectively, the QSO sample \cite{Lusso:2020pdb} is larger (2421 sources) and has a higher effective redshift $z_{\textrm{eff}} \sim 1.4$. {The sample is too large to present in a table, but can be downloaded from the original source \cite{Lusso:2020pdb}.} Moreover, it is well documented that $\Omega_{m}$ adopts larger values than expected at higher redshifts \cite{Risaliti:2018reu, Yang:2019vgk} and that evolution happens within the QSO sample \cite{Risaliti:2018reu, Colgain:2022nlb}.
 The key point here is that any evolution of $\Omega_m$ with effective redshift may be telling us less about QSOs and more about the flat $\Lambda$CDM model.